fetch-rewards/swift-locking/README.md

 use `@Locked(.unchecked)`.

 > [!WARNING]
-> `@Locked` uses `OSAllocatedUnfairLock` to protect shared state.
-This is useful when you need fast, low-level mutual exclusion and
+> `@Locked` uses `OSAllocatedUnfairLock` to protect shared mutable state.
+This is useful when you need fast, low-level mutual exclusion
-> can manage the following limitations:
+> and can manage the following limitations:
 > - The lock is unfair by design.
 It may repeatedly favor certain threads over others.
 This can result in:
 >   - **Thread Starvation**: Some threads might experience indefinite delays in acquiring the lock under high contention.
 >   - **Unpredictable Ordering**: Operations that are meant to be “relative” (e.g. thread A before thread B) may not happen in that